 If you're getting started with CUDA development, you've likely encountered frustrating installation problems.
 I've analyzed hundreds of developer experiences and compiled this comprehensive guide to help you overcome the most common CUDA installation challenges.

-returns "command not found."
+Every CUDA developer has been there: you install the toolkit, everything looks fine, then nvcc --version returns "command not found."
 Or worse, everything works on your machine but breaks on someone else's GPU.
 After helping dozens of teams debug these issues, I've seen the same problems over and over.

 This guide covers every major CUDA installation issue and exactly how to fix them.
 No more trial and error.